jkoncick/HocusEditor/readme.txt

 - Export and import any file from/to HOCUS.DAT (graphics, music, sounds...)
 - Edit level properties stored inside HOCUS.EXE (par times, elevator tiles, music...)
 - Apply mod patch feature (easy distribution of your mods)
+- Created document "Graphics replacement guide"
+New from 1.2:
+- Created tool for viewing, exporting and importing sprites
+- Created tool for viewing, exporting and importing menu and UI graphics
+- The document "Graphics replacement guide" was updated accordingly
+- Sprites are drawn on map (can be turned on and off)
+- The "Save map image" now saves into .png instead of extremely huge .bmp file
+- Added exe patching feature
+- Added support for beta version
+- Added "Compute VRAM usage" function

 2. Installation